zipou/nunjucks-loader/readme.md

 # Nunjucks loader for webpack

+## Forked

+Forked from https://github.com/at0g/nunjucks-loader to enable Node Support

+## End Forked

 - `require` precompiled templates in webpack
 - supports `extends` and `include`
 - resolves template dependencies using `require`